 Chinese food – it’s not the same as back home, but often it’s way better!

-The variety and flavours go further than my old, beloved local Chinese take away ever could!
+The variety and flavour go further than my old, beloved local Chinese take away ever could!
+Moving to China is worth it for the food alone!

 Never leave your house

-Of course we don’t mean this literally, but if you wanted to, you would never have to leave your house.
+Of course we don’t mean this literally…but if you wanted to, you would never have to leave your house.
 Delivery is everything in China!
-Meals, groceries, freshly pressed juice, whatever you want!
+Meals, groceries, freshly pressed juice, a turle (true story) whatever you want!
 Yes, we know the shop is literally across the road, but they will still deliver.

 As a ‘laowai’ (foreigner, but meant affectionately) you will get stared at, photographed, and asked rather personal questions about your marriage status.
-China is a very homogeneous country, and the people are very curious, therefore foreigners, particularly tall blonde or red-haired foreigners, are a novelty.
+China is a very homogeneous country and so the people are very curious when they see foreigners, particularly tall blonde or red-haired foreigners, or people of colour.
 This is becoming less of a thing in the cities as China modernises at a rapid rate, but it does still exist.

 The sun is the enemy